-Review of February 2017 Operations
+Review of March 2017 Operations

-The volume in the headworks reservoirs declined by 19,400 ML, from 337,500 ML (60%).
-To 318,100 ML (57%).
+During March, the volume in headworks reservoirs declined by 18,820 ML, from 318,100 ML (57%) to 299,280 ML (54%).

+A Blue-Green Algae warning was also issued for Lake Toolondo.
+Regular monitoring will continue, with updates available from GWMWater’s website (www.gwmwater.org.au).
 (High levels of Blue-Green Algae, often referred to as a ‘bloom’, can make water unsuitable for both consumption and direct skin contact through recreational activities.)

-Net evaporation from reservoirs was approximately 7,800 ML for the month.
+Net evaporation from reservoirs was approximately 6,500 ML for the month.

 (Net evaporation considers rainfall on the reservoir as an evaporation offset.)

-Planned March 2017 Operations
+Planned April 2017 Operations

-The Bureau of Meteorology is predicting drier than ‘average’ summer conditions over the coming three months.
+The Bureau of Meteorology is predicting drier than ‘average’ Autumn conditions over the coming three months.
 The Bureau’s El Niño–Southern Oscillation (ENSO) indicator has been upgraded to “El Niño watch” which indicates around a 50% chance of El Niño conditions developing during 2017.
 El Niño events have historically resulted in below average rainfall across south-eastern Australia.

 The routine delivery of water to consumptive entitlement holders will be ongoing.

-The Storage Manager will continue its regular monitoring of reservoir levels, weather forecasts and waterways during March.
+The Storage Manager will continue its regular monitoring of reservoir levels, weather forecasts and waterways during April.
 Regular monitoring for Blue-Green Algae at headworks reservoirs is ongoing through the summer and autumn months.

 Reservoir Level information page for further information on water levels and recreation activities permitted at each reservoir.